MolSSI-Education/python-package-best-practices/_episodes/07-collaboration.md

 Write a description of the pull request in the box, then click "Create Pull Request".

 Once the PR is created, you will see a page describing the PR.
-On the top of the repo, you should see a button called "Pull Requests" and it should show that one is open for your repo.
+On the top of the repo, you should see a button called "Pull Requests" and it should show that one PR is open for your repo.
-You can then choose to review the PR, or in this case you can just merge it without a review.
+You can then choose to review the PR, or in this case, you can just merge it without a review.
 To review a PR, click the 'Files changed' tab.
 You can review the changes (green Review changes button).
 Since you are looking at your own PR, you won't be able to "Approve" if you have put in the branch protection rule.
 However, you can comment on and merge the changes if you wish.

-This kind of workflow is fine if you and everyone contributing has write access to the repo.
+This kind of workflow is fine if you and everyone contributing have write access to the repo.
 However, this will sometimes not be the case and you will want to contribute to repos where you do not have write access.
 In the next couple of sections, we will explore how this works in detail.